Introduction

 Key Takeaways

-Proving MAC occurrence is difficult because courts interpret narrowly, require substantial and durable impacts measured over years, and place the burden on buyers.
+High Evidentiary Bar: Proving MAC occurrence is extremely difficult because courts interpret narrowly, require substantial and durable impacts measured over years, and place the burden entirely on buyers.

-Landmark cases like Akorn v.
+Landmark Precedents: Cases like Akorn v.
 Fresenius (first successful MAC termination) and Hexion v.
-Huntsman (rejected MAC claim during financial crisis) illustrate how courts apply these provisions.
+Huntsman (rejected MAC claim during financial crisis) illustrate how courts apply these provisions in practice.

-Negotiation dynamics pit buyers seeking broad protection against sellers seeking narrow definitions and extensive carve-outs, typically resulting in balanced provisions reflecting market standards.
+Negotiation Dynamics: Buyers seek broad protection while sellers push for narrow definitions and extensive carve-outs, typically resulting in balanced provisions reflecting market standards and relative leverage.

-MAC disputes usually resolve through negotiation rather than litigation, with the clause serving as leverage for price adjustments rather than actual termination rights.
+Practical Reality: MAC disputes usually resolve through negotiated settlements rather than litigation, with clauses serving as leverage for price adjustments rather than actual termination rights in most circumstances.

 Practical Application